theo-armour/agenda/2-3-peeps-folders/phyllis-wedvick.md

 # Phyllis Wedvick

+## 2025-07-03

+>>Are you indicating that you had colon cancer?

+2017 ~ Colectomy for level 0/1 cancer ~ did not reach lymph nodes

+***

+Dinner with Margaret Johnson, who is 101, and her son, daughter, and grandson.
+Margaret is a frequent contributor to the newsletter.
+I have a meal with her two or three times a week.
+It was great to have people my age along with her.

 ## 2025-07-02

 Yes, so it goes.
 John Rice who was also at St. Paul's has prostate cancer, but not stage 4.
 Suddenly cancer seems to be everywhere--my lawyer, John, the person you know, Peer, a friend of Faith.